1953 Indianapolis 500

 The 37th International 500-Mile Sweepstakes was held at the Indianapolis Motor Speedway on Saturday, May 30, 1953.
-The event was part of the 1953 AAA National Championship Trail, and was race 2 of 9 in the 1953 World Championship of Drivers.
+The event was part of the 1953 AAA National Championship, and was race 2 of 9 in the 1953 World Championship of Drivers.
+Bill Vukovich, after falling just short a year before, dominated the race, leading 195 of the 200 laps.
+Vukovich won the first of two consecutive "500" victories, finishing more than three minutes ahead of second place Art Cross.